 My water supply

-– Don’t let your home get too cold.
-In very frosty conditions set your thermostat to maintain a low level of heat throughout the night and while you are out during the day.
+- Keep the heat on in very frosty conditions.
+Set your thermostat to keep a low level of heat (no lower than 14ºC) throughout the night and while you are out during the day.

 By taking a few simple steps we can all help protect against the cold weather this winter – so go on, give your a home a hug!

 Can you challenge your kids to give your home a hug and check it's winter ready?
 Or check out our home-learning resources on the wonderful world of water.